edadma/squiggly/README.md

 ### Values

-*squiggly* values are pieces of data that are either computer in the template or retrieved from the *context* that is provided when a template is rendered.
+*squiggly* values are pieces of data that are either computed in the template or retrieved from the *context* that is provided when a template is rendered.
 A value that is written manually inside a template is called a literal value.

 #### Literals